Questions?

 Play

-A surreal exploration of Restorative Justice, gun violence, afterlife and the misogynist corners of the internet, Death and the Girl takes place in a dream and in purgatory.
+A surreal exploration of restorative justice, gun violence, the afterlife, and the misogynistic corners of the internet, Death and the Girl takes place in a dream and purgatory where a girl meets the man who murdered her.

 Emiliana: A Revolution Cabaret